projectsend/projectsend/README.md

 Your server needs to be configured with at least:

-* php 5.6 or newer (7.1 to be the minimum required version soon)
+* php 7.1 or newer
 * MySQL 5.0 or newer(*)
-* apache 2.2
+* Apache 2.2 or NGINX
 * The following php extensions enabled on php.ini
   * php_pdo.dll
   * php_pdo_mysql.dll